nava45/busroute/README.md

 ## Solution:

-.
-It is a flask-restful service.
+-  It is a flask-restful service.
-.
-It contains volatile data store to hold all bus route information .
-The bus route informations are connected by a linked list representation .
-You can post the input data
+-  It contains volatile data store to hold all bus route information
+-  The bus route informations are connected by a linked list representation
+-  You can post the input data in the below format

 ### Run the flask service: